 The Minoltas became my staple even as I took up photography as a profession.
 As a short time freelancer, I added a 4x5 Calumet and a twin-lens Yashica mat.

 The Yashica is another camera that I should have kept.
 It made amazingly sharp images.
 But 120 film is hard to come by these days, and the boxy old 6x6 cameras have been replaced by the various digital cameras so common today.
 And to tell the truth, today's digitals produce images equal to any 6x6 or 6x7 I've owned, including the Mamiya RB 67 that became THE camera during my years as a professional doing studio photography.
 It was the go-to camera for many professionals in those years.
 It was a workhorse and was affectionately known simply as "the RB."

-Today there is a resurgence of 35mm and b&w photography.
-One day I may take up my Minoltas again, but for the time being I am 100% digital.
+Today there is a resurgence of 35mm and b&w photography, and I've unpacked the Minoltas to use for retro-photos.
+But most of my photography is digital.
 Right now I've settled upon a great little camera, the Lumix GF2.
 It is a micro 4/3 format, which seems something less than "professional."
 But the images are amazing, and compared to any of the DSLRs, it is easy to carry around and small enough to look like I am just doing amateur snapshots.
 In street photography, which is what I am doing more and more of, that is an advantage.